ballerina-platform/ballerina-dev-website/learn/get-started/get-started-with-ballerina.md

 >**Info:** To learn more about services, see [Network interaction](/learn/distinctive-language-features/network-interaction/).

-## Running the simple REST API
+## Run the simple REST API

-Let's run this project in your terminal:
+Let's run this package in your terminal:

 ```bash
 $ bal run